 Dizziness, nausea and heart palpitations

-Something that struck me recently is the language used to describe ME/CFS which is often quite negative.
+Something that was pointed out to me is that the language used to describe ME/CFS is often quite negative.
 Here are some current examples:

 "...long-term disabling tiredness (fatigue)....The cause is not known."(2)

 "You may have to make some major lifestyle changes."(3)